Aggregate-Intellect/sherpa/README.md

 ---

+# LARGE LANGUAGE HANDS ON TUTORIALS AND RESOURCES

+## LangChain Hands-on

+---

+# THEORETICAL FOUNDATIONS OF LARGE LANGUAGE MDOELS

 ## Optimizing Large Language Models with Reinforcement Learning-Based Prompts

 Large language models (LLMs) have the potential to perform a wide range of tasks by understanding human queries, but they are often sensitive to the wording of the prompts, which can greatly affect the output.
 This talk will introduce RLPrompt, an efficient algorithm that uses reinforcement learning to systematically search for the best prompts to improve LLM performance across diverse tasks.